particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 # {{title}} <sub style="color: #777;font-size:18px; bottom: 0;">beta</sub>

-SIM Management for products
-equips product creators with the functionality needed to operate at scale with cellular-connected devices that use Particle SIMs.
-This suite of tools is focused on reducing friction of managing a fleet of SIM cards at all stages of the SIM lifecycle.
+SIM Management equips product creators with the functionality needed to operate at scale with cellular-connected devices.
+This suite of tools is focused on reducing friction of managing a fleet of Particle SIM cards at all stages of the SIM lifecycle.

-Some of the ways SIM Management provides value to product creators include:
+Some of the most notable features of SIM management for products include:
 - **Import and pre-activate SIM cards en-masse** to ensure a smooth unboxing experience for end users of your products
 - **Gain meaningful insights into data usage patterns** by viewing fleet-wide usage information